alexsasharegan/vue-transmit/README.md

 ## Features

-Vue-Transmit is a fork of Dropzone.js that has been completely rewritten in ES6 and Vue.js.
-Instead of creating a Vue wrapper component that duplicates all of the methods and event logic from Dropzone, Vue-Transmit implements them directly on the component.
-This cuts down on library size, and since Vue already has a first-class event emitter, we get even more space savings.
+Vue-Transmit is a fork of Dropzone.js that has been completely rewritten in ES6 for Vue.js.
+Instead of creating a Vue wrapper component that duplicates and proxies all of the methods and event logic between Dropzone and the component, Vue-Transmit implements them directly from the component.
+This cuts down on library size and offers a much tighter integration.

+Vue-Transmit takes an event-based approach to the upload cycle.
+Instead of passing callbacks to the component via an options object, use the template event binding syntax (`<vue-transmit @event="callback" />`).
+All events strictly conform to kebab-casing, including events proxied off native events (e.g. `dragover => @drag-over`).
+This is for uniformity and so events can be easily distinguished.

-Also, a special File class has been written (`VTransmitFile`) to add useful information not present in the native File object (dimensions, upload stats, etc.).
-This is necessary for Vue to register these files reactively, since the native File object's properties are read-only.
+In order to comply with Vue.js reactivity, an object's properties must be defined up front and be configurable.
+A special File class has been written (`VTransmitFile`) to register file objects from uploads reactively, since the native File object's properties are read-only.
+This class also adds useful information not present in the native File object (dimensions, upload stats, etc.).

 - HTML 5 file uploads
-- Completely written in Vue.js&mdash;no wrapper components
 - Emits upload lifecycle events (accepted, sending, progress, success, etc.)
 - Image thumbnail previews
 - Support for concurrent uploads
+- Completely written in Vue.js&mdash;no wrapper components
 - Scoped slots allow for fully customizable styling
+- Written in modern ES6 with modules

+_\* Note: this library uses some built-ins like `Array.from` & `Array.prototype.includes` that require a polyfill.
+All other ESNext language features (arrow fns, for of, etc.) are transpiled with babel._

 ![upload-example](./docs/vue-transmit-10fps.gif)